 Full Stack Vs MEAN Stack

 Full-stack refers to a group of programming languages and tools a developer learns to handle both the front-end and back-end development of a website.
-MEAN stack, on the other hand, is a popular full-stack framework, which consists of MongoDB, Express.js, AngularJS, and NodeJS.
+Therefore, a full stack meaning is that the developer has to build both the client’s side and server’s side of the web application.
+MEAN stack, on the other hand, is a popular full-stack framework, which consists of MongoDB, Express.js, AngularJS, and NodeJSLearn to build applications like Swiggy, Quora, IMDB and more

 Full-stack isn’t necessarily restricted to a particular set of languages, while frameworks like MEAN stack is.
 As a full-stack developer, you’ll have to learn multiple languages related to web development along with a few concepts of web design.